LIUCHIH/LIUCHIH/README.md

 <h1>Creative Computing</h1>
 👋 Hi, I’m Helena Liu.
 It is my first time learning about this growing field, and I will use this READ.ME file platform to document my journey.
-<p> I hope this can also help those who are first-time learners of creative computing, who are also trying to figure out their way around.
+I hope this can also help those who are first-time learners of creative computing, who are also trying to figure out their way around.

 ## Introduction: Definitions